Plain English

 Supercycle

-A supercycle is an unusually long period—often 10+ years—when demand for a commodity or sector stays consistently high, …
+A supercycle is an unusually long period—typically 10+ years—when demand for a commodity or sector stays consistently hi…

 Tariff